TaekedeHaan/vine_tomato_grasping/flex_grasp/README.md

 ```

 ## 2 Run (Simulation)
-1. To run in simulation we first launch the enviroment.
-To launch the interbotix enviroment run in your terminal:
+1. To run in simulation we first launch the environment.
+To launch the interbotix environment run in your terminal:
     ```
     roslaunch flex_grasp interbotix_enviroment.launch use_calibration:=false
     ```
     There is no calibration file available yet, therefore we put `use_calibration` to `false`.

-2. Gazebo should start by default it is paused (this behaviour can be chnaged in the launch files).
+2. Gazebo should start by default it is paused (this behavior can be changed in the launch files).

     <img src="doc/gazebo.png" alt="Gazebo" width="800"/>